appledora/mwparserfromhtml/README.md

         print(article.title)
 ```

-* Extract the content of an article from the dump:
+* Extract the plain text of an article from the dump, i.e. remove anything that is not text (e.g. a link is replaced by its [anchor text](Anchor_text)):

 ```python
     for article in html_dump: